Yan Gomes Player Props: Cubs vs. Brewers

 Yan Gomes At The Plate

-- Gomes has three doubles, seven home runs and nine walks while hitting .265.
+- Gomes is hitting .268 with four doubles, seven home runs and nine walks.

+- Gomes is batting .235 during his last outings and is on a four-game hitting streak.

-- In 38.0% of his games this year, Gomes has had at least one RBI.
-He's picked up more than one in 8.0% and driven in three or more of his team's runs in one contest.
+- Gomes has an RBI in 20 of 51 games this year, with multiple RBI in four of them.
+He has also driven home three or more of his team's runs in one contest.

-- He has scored in 20 games this year, with multiple runs four times.
+- In 20 of 51 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.